Extended Diploma in Health and Social Care (BTEC Level 3)

 What are my progression and career options?

-This qualification will help to prepare you for employment in the Health and Social Care sector or to progress onto higher education.
+This qualification prepares you for employment in health and social care or progression to higher education.

 How will I be assessed?